Simple Continued Fractions an Approach for High School Students

-Unlike the finite continued fractions, the chain of fractions never ends in an infinite continued fraction.
+Unlike finite continued fractions, the chain of fractions never ends in an infinite continued fraction.
 Every irrational number can be equated to an infinite continued fraction.
 This fact was discovered and proven by the Swiss Mathematician, Leonhard Euler (1707-1783).
-Some of Euler’s infinite continued fractions are as we will see below:
+Some of Euler’s infinite continued fractions are as follows:

 A way to summarise this expression is to let $x$ be the value of the continued fraction.